 We have discussed and explained all 4 types below:

 Descriptive Annotated Bibliography

 A descriptive type of annotated bibliography is also known as an indicative annotated bibliography.
 As the name suggests, a descriptive annotated bibliography provides a brief summary and explanation of the given citation or reference.

 - Main theme and content of the citation

 - A brief summary of the significant and main points

 The respective type of annotated bibliography is quite simple and will take less time to write and create.

 Evaluative Annotated Bibliography

 Also known as a critical annotated bibliography, an evaluative type of annotation analyzes the given citation.
-Probably the most detailed of the types, and evaluative annotated bibliography includes everything from the summary of the main ideas, critical judgment and positive or negative views.
+Probably the most detailed of the types, evaluative annotated bibliography, includes everything from the summary of the main ideas, critical judgment, and positive or negative views.